bmaelum/learning_nodejs/environment_setup.md

 # Environment Setup

 ## Local Environment Setup
-If you are still willing to set up your environment for Node.js, you need the following two softwares available on your computer,
+If you are still willing to set up your environment for Node.js, you need the following two softwares available on your computer:
-a) Text Editor and
+a) Text Editor
-b) The Node.js binary installables.
+b) The Node.js binary installables

 ##Text Editor
 This will be used to type your program.
 Examples of few editors include Windows Notepad, OS Edit command, Brief, Epsilon, EMACS, and vim or vi.